Automating-GIS-processes/site/source/index.rst

 on the weekly exercises.
 The final exercise must be completed individually and must clearly reflect your own work (in short, don't copy paste from other students).

+.. admonition:: University of Helsinki students

+    The Automating GIS processes course is part of the `Master's Programme in Geography at the University of Helsinki <https://www.helsinki.fi/en/admissions/degree-programmes/geography-masters-programme>`__ under the course code ``GEOG-329-2``.

 .. admonition:: Online teaching

     Please note that the course is organized completely online during the 2020 Autumn semester.
     Access to zoom, slack and CSC notebooks is available to students at Finnish higher education institutes.
 Recorded lesson videos and course materials are openly available to everyone interested.

-.. admonition:: University of Helsinki students

-    The Automating GIS processes course is part of the `Master's Programme in Geography at the University of Helsinki <https://www.helsinki.fi/en/admissions/degree-programmes/geography-masters-programme>`__ under the course code ``GEOG-329-2``.

-.. admonition:: Interactive contents

-    Each lesson in this course can be turned into an interactive programming session in the browser!
-    You can find buttons for activating the python environment using `Thebe <https://thebe.readthedocs.io/en/latest/>`__ or `Binder <https://mybinder.readthedocs.io/en/latest/>`__ at the top of each programming lesson.
-Students at Finnish higher education institutions are encourage to use the `CSC notebooks <https://notebooks.csc.fi/>`__ environment.

 Course topics by week